BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Despite thinking of this feature as a flaw, this ambiguity is desirable for communication.
 Of course, not all possibilities of misunderstanding are desirable.
 A chatbot that provides patients with medical or organizational information should give precise and unambiguous answers.
-However, in this case the bot is more like a tool than a real communication partner.
+However, in this case, the bot is more like a tool than a real communication partner.

 And here we land at an important distinction:
 While many argue that irritation caused by *generative AI* is similar to the invention of photography, I think there is a difference.